sanko/Net-uTP.pm/README.md

 # DESCRIPTION

-`Net::uTP` implements μTP, the **Micro Transport Protocol ([BEP 29](https://www.bittorrent.org/beps/bep_0029.html))**, a congestion-controlled UDP transport designed to prevent background traffic from "choking" other internet activity (like VoIP or gaming) on the same network.
+`Net::uTP` implements μTP, the [Micro Transport Protocol](https://www.bittorrent.org/beps/bep_0029.html) (originally μTorrent transport protocol), a congestion-controlled UDP transport designed to prevent background traffic from "choking" other internet activity (like VoIP or gaming) on the same network.

 While originally developed for BitTorrent, this module is general-purpose and can be used for any application requiring high-throughput, low-impact data transfer.

 ## Key Mechanisms

-- **LEDBAT Congestion Control**: Uses one-way delay measurements to detect network congestion **before** packet loss occurs.
+- [LEDBAT Congestion Control](https://en.wikipedia.org/wiki/LEDBAT): Uses one-way delay measurements to detect network congestion **before** packet loss occurs.
 It targets a specific queuing delay (100ms) and yields to other traffic.
-- **Selective ACKs (SACK)**: Efficiently recovers from packet loss by acknowledging specific received packets out-of-order, reducing redundant retransmissions.
+- Selective ACKs (SACK): Efficiently recovers from packet loss by acknowledging specific received packets out-of-order, reducing redundant retransmissions.
-- **Out-of-Order Reassembly**: Automatically buffers and re-sequences packets received out of order, delivering a contiguous stream to the application.
+- Out-of-Order Reassembly: Automatically buffers and re-sequences packets received out of order, delivering a contiguous stream to the application.
-- **Fast Retransmit**: Detects dropped packets via duplicate ACKs and resends them immediately.
+- Fast Retransmit: Detects dropped packets via duplicate ACKs and resends them immediately.

 # METHODS